 We believe that potty training is different for each child and each child will exhibit signs of readiness at different ages.
 Because of this, we do not require your child to be trained before starting preschool except in the 4's classroom.
 We will be glad to assist in potty training with the understanding that it will only work if we work together.
-When your child is showing signs of readiness, you must work with your child at home, and we'll work with them here.
+When your child is showing signs of readiness, you must work with your child at home and we'll work with them here.
 Children should have some consistent success at home before we start with them at school/childcare.
 This typically means several days with only one accident and interest in staying dry.

 A child will be allowed to use the bathroom any time he/she asks.
-In the two-year-old programs the parents must supply all diapers and wipes; please keep the teacher informed of potty-training details.
-Children in the 3 year-old class must be in the process of potty training and wearing a pull up.
-Children in the 4 year-old class must be completely potty trained.
-In the 4 year-old class, they will be encourage to take care of themselves independently in order to prepare them for Kindergarten.
+In the two-year-old programs the parents must supply all diapers and wipes; please keep teacher informed of potty-training details.
+Children in the 3 year old class must be in the process of potty training and wearing a pull up.
+Children in the 4 year old class must be completely potty trained.